Install green bridges as road/railway crossing structures for bats

 Background information and definitions

-Bach L. & Müller-Stiess H. (2005) Fachbeitrag Fledermäuse an ausgewählten Grünbrücken.
+Bach L. & Müller-Stiess H. (2005) Technical article bats on selected green bridges.
+Efficiency of wildlife passages in Baden-Württemberg.
+Fachbeitrag Fledermäuse an ausgewählten Grünbrücken.
 Effizienzkontrolle von Wildtierpassagen in Baden-Württemberg (FE 02.220/2002/LR) In: Georgii B., Peters-Ostenberg E., Henneberg M., Herman M., Müller-Stiess H. & Bach L. (2007) Nutzung von Grünbrücken und anderen Querungsbauwerken durch Säugetiere.
 Gesamtbericht zum Forschungs- und Entwicklungsvorhaben 02.247/2002LR.

 Supporting evidence from individual studies